ous50/ous50.github.io/content/post/installing-fnos-on-pve.en.md

     ```shell
     sysctl -p /etc/sysctl.d/99-custom-network.conf
     ```
     > 🚨 **Warning**: After enabling these settings, do not use the "EUI-64" option in the FnOS web interface.
-Doing so will override these privacy enhancements by exposing the device's MAC address in its IPv6 address.
+Doing so will **override these privacy enhancements by exposing the device's MAC address** in its IPv6 address.

 3.  **Applying Network Changes without Rebooting**

     To activate the new IPv6 address settings, the network interface must be reset.
 This can be done via `nmcli` without a full system reboot.

-    > **🚨 Important**: Execute these commands from the PVE web console (`Xterm.js`), as running them over SSH will cause a temporary disconnection that may not recover.
+    > **🚨 Important**: Execute these commands from the PVE web console (`Xterm.js`), as running them over SSH will **cause a temporary disconnection that may not recover**.

     **Step 1: Identify the Connection Name**
     List all active connections to find the name of the primary interface.